 Adjust Your Chair & Desk

-Your desk’s clearance is also important.
+Your desk’s clearance is also necessary.
 Don’t forget to check if your knees, thighs, and feet fit in that space.
 And to keep your wrists from hurting, cushion your desk’s hard edges or use a wrist rest.

 Put Your Computer at Eye Level